roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

 other keyword arguments are copied as they are.

-Apart from keyword parameters used when declaring the notification method, :py:obj:`info` contains also attributes:
+Apart from keyword parameters used when declaring the notification method, :obj:`info` contains also attributes:

-   * :py:attr:`model`: the model containing the OP which was changed.
+   * :attr:`model`: the model containing the OP which was changed.
 This is also passed to the notification method as first argument.

-   * :py:attr:`prop_name`: the name of the OP which was changed.
+   * :attr:`prop_name`: the name of the OP which was changed.
 This is also passed to the notification method as second argument.

-The standard remaining content of :py:obj:`info` depends on the notification type it is passed along to, and it is listed in detail now.
+The standard remaining content of :obj:`info` depends on the notification type it is passed along to, and it is listed in detail now.